Kumkum (actress): Career and personal life

-She was trained in Kathak by the noted Pandit, Shambhu Maharaj.
-She showed her dancing talents in the film Kohinoor (1960) with Dilip Kumar.
-"Madhuban Mein Radhika Nache Re" and "Haye Jaadugar Qaatil, Haazir Hai Mera Dil", sung by Asha Bhosle for Naushad were picturized on Kumkum.
-She was paired opposite Kishore Kumar in films like Ganga Ki Laharen, Shreeman Funtoosh, Haaye Mera Dil and Mr. X in Bombay.
-She was leading heroine in all-time favorite Hindi Sad song "mere mehboob kayamat hogi" from mr. x in Bombay.
-This was a science fiction movie of that time and Kumkum was a great star.
-The songs like "Khoobsurat Haseena" from Mr. X in Bombay, "Ijazat Ho Toh" from Haaye Mera Dil, "Sultana Sultana" from Shreeman Funtoosh and "Machalti Hui" from Ganga Ki Lahren, which were picturized on the pair Kishore-Kumkum remains popular since their release to this day.
+She showed her dancing talents in the film Kohinoor (1960) with Dilip Kumar, "Madhuban Mein Radhika Nache Re" and "Haye Jaadugar Qaatil, Haazir Hai Mera Dil", sung by Asha Bhosle for Naushad were picturized on Kumkum.
+She was paired opposite Kishore Kumar in films like Baghi Shahzada (1964), Ganga Ki Lahren (1964), Shreeman Funtoosh (1965), Haaye Mera Dil (1968) and Mr. X in Bombay (1964).
+The songs like "Khoobsurat Haseena" and "Mere Mehboob Qayamat Hogi" from Mr. X in Bombay, "Ijazat Ho Toh" from Haaye Mera Dil, "Sultana Sultana" from Shreeman Funtoosh and "Machalti Hui" from Ganga Ki Lahren, which were picturized on the pair Kishore-Kumkum remains popular since their release to this day.
+Throughout her career, she acted in every kind of film, ranging from films of high profile banners with top stars to small budget films as well.

 Kumkum was a favorite choice for writer director Ramanand Sagar.
 Sagar decided to cast Kumkum as Dharmendra's sister in Ankhen, a super hit film of 1968.
 In 1970, for Geet, Kumkum was Ramanand Sagar's choice for a small role.
 In the 1972 hit film Lalkar, she was one of the four main leads and was paired opposite Dharmendra.
 Kumkum was paired with Kiran Kumar in Jalte Badan (1973), produced, directed and written once again by Sagar.
 She was paired opposite Vinod Khanna in Dhamkee in 1973 and the duet song "Chand Kya Hai Roop Ka Darpan" became hugely popular.
 She was paired opposite Pran in the comedy film Ek Kuwara Ek Kuwari, directed by Prakash Mehra, which was a blockbuster.

-After her marriage, Kumkum left the industry.
+She also starred opposite the then newcomer Sanjeev Kumar in several films which includes Smuggler (1966), Raja Aur Runk (1968), Gunah Aur Kanoon (1970) etc. Her last film was Ramanand Sagar's Jalte Badan (1973) opppsite Kiran Kumar though her last release was the much delayed film Bombay By Nite (1976) opposite Sanjeev Kumar.
+Following her marriage to Sajjad Akbar Khan in 1975, she shifted to Saudi Arabia where her husband (who originally hailed from Lucknow) was based, thereby leaving the film industry.
+She spent the next 20 years there with her husband and daughter before returning back to India in 1995.
+She died on 28 July 2020 at age 82 in Mumbai.

 Bhojpuri Films

 Kumkum was one of the top stars in the first phase of Bhojpuri films which began with Ganga Maiyya Tohe Piyari Chadhaibo (1962).
-In his book, Cinema Bhojpuri, Avijit Ghosh writes that she also acted in Laagi Nahi Chhute Ram (1963), Balma Bada Nadaan (1964), Naihar Chhutal Jaye (1964), Bhauji (1965) and Ganga (1965), which was also her home production.
+In his book, Cinema Bhojpuri, Avijit Ghosh writes that she also acted in Laagi Nahi Chhute Ram (1963), Balma Bada Nadaan (1964), Naihar Chhutal Jaye (1964), Bhouji (1965) and Ganga (1965), which was also her home production.
 "Two heroines who ruled the first phase of Bhojpuri films were Kumkum and Naaz.
 Scripts were often written around their characters and to their credit, they often proved equal to the task," Ghosh writes in the same book.

-Death

-Kumkum died on 28 July 2020 at her residence in Mumbai, aged 86.